 I've owned Mint styrene records for over 30 years and they're still Mint.
 In fact I much prefer, and collect, the Motown styrene Map design demo presses over the boring vinyl ones.

-The TENTH Annual International Hitsville Rare Soul Weekender - Mojacar, Spain.
-18 - 21 SEPTEMBER 2014.
+The ELEVENTH Annual International Hitsville Rare Soul Weekender - Mojacar, Spain.
+17 - 21 SEPTEMBER 2015.

 4 Days and Nights of Vinyl Mayhem!

 " take a strole through your mind youll be supprised what you might find "

 In my experience when styrene 45s are mint/brand new they sound louder/better with less background noise than the vinyl eqivalent, alas this doesn't last & they are a real minefield to buy used because of cueburn/greying/distortion.

 I would agree , it only takes one over weighted DJ stylus to damage the surface for ever , but vinyl seems to have a longer life even if canned with pennys stuck on the stylus

 I agree.
 Mint styrene has far less surface noise, higher consistency, better bass response and high-end frequencies.

 a lot of vinyl was often recycled hence the sometimes poor quality recordings and the vinyl stampers deteriorate more quickly.
 Mint (or near as) styrene is always a better quality sound.

 Having said that, vinyl is very good at most plants today, especially in Europe.